An Updated Assessment of Reinforcement Learning for Macro Placement: Experiments and Results

 \section{Experiments and Results}

-In this section, we first study the performance of {\em CT} and other macro placers.
-We then present experimental results for ablation, stability, and other studies.
-The results that we present are a subset of what is summarized in \cite{OurProgress} and \cite{FtR}.
+In this section, we first evaluate the performance of {\em CT} and other macro placers.
+We then present results of stability and ablation studies.
+All scripts are public in \cite{TILOS-repo}.

-\subsection{Comparison of {\em CT} with other macro placers}
+\subsection{Comparison of CT with other macro placers}

-We generate macro placement solutions using {\em CT}, CMP, SA, RePlAce and AutoDMP.
+{\bf Configuration of different macro placers.} We generate macro placement solutions using {\em CT}, CMP, {\em SA} and RePlAce.
 We also include macro placement solutions generated by human-experts.
-For {\em CT runs}, we follow the default setting given in \cite{CT}, except that we use density weight 0.5 instead of 1.0, based on guidance from Google engineers \cite{GWu22}.
+For {\em CT}, we provide three results: training AlphaChip (i.e., the latest version of the renamed framework in the Circuit Training repository \cite{CT-TCAD}) from scratch (denoted as {\em CT-Scratch}); fine-tuning AlphaChip using the pre-trained checkpoint released in August 2024 (denoted as {\em CT-AC}); and fine-tuning AlphaChip using our own checkpoint pre-trained with specific testcase variants (denoted as {\em CT-Ours} (see Subsection \ref{subsec:pre-train-slice} for details).
+Due to the very high runtime of pre-training, we run {\em CT-Ours} only for the Ariane designs.
+We follow the default settings in \cite{CT-TCAD}, except that we use a density weight of 0.5 instead of 1.0, based on guidance from Google engineers \cite{GWu22}.
 For CMP, we use the default tool settings.
-For SA, we use the configurations described in \cite{StrongerBaseline} and the C++ implementation available in {\em MacroPlacement}.
-Instead of four random seeds, we use two random seeds $\{0, 1\}$ and two initialization methods {\em \{greedy packing, spiral initialization\}}.
-We run in parallel 320 SA workers for 12.5 hours and use the macro placement solution with minimum proxy cost as the final SA solution.
-The SA workers do not communicate with each other.
-RePlAce is run with the default parameters given in ~\cite{RePlAce} except that we change $pcofmax$ to 1.03 from the default value of 1.05.
-We run AutoDMP~\cite{AutoDMP} for 200 samples with two GPU workers, default configuration space, and ppa\_cost score function.
-In all experiments, we use Genus 21.1 for synthesis (Step 1) and Innovus 21.1 for place and route (Steps 5 and 6).
+For {\em SA}, we use the configurations described in Section~\ref{sec:sa} and the C++ implementation available in \cite{TILOS-repo}.
+For RePlAce, we use OpenROAD~\cite{RePlAce} and set the target density as $util + (1-util)*0.5$, where $util$ is the floorplan density of the design.
+All experiments use Genus 21.1 for synthesis (Fig. \ref{fig:evalflow}, Step 1) and Innovus 21.1 for P\&R (Steps 5 and 6).